The two basic systems

 Each of these types are now usually power-assisted in some form depending on the manufacturer and design of the remainder of the system.

 These systems were hydraulically powered and required a pump (running off the engine), hoses to and from the steering unit and the unit itself.
-All subject to extreme heat and pressure, so it wasn’t unusual for the system to require some form of servicing every 2nd year.
+All are subject to extreme heat and pressure, so it wasn't unusual for the system to require some form of servicing every 2nd year.

 Your mechanic would inspect the system for leaks and damage when the vehicle was undergoing its usual service.